ElliotMollman/Macro_Based_Tool_Inventory_Checkout/README.md

 # Manufacturing_Tool_Inventory_Checkout
-A Manufacturing workbook for checking out tools from inventory
+A macro based workbook for checking out tools from inventory.